KamaloverTech/KamaloverTech/README.md

 # Hello, I'm kamal Din
 <a href="https://www.linkedin.com/in/kamal-din-alhassan"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a health worker with over ten years of experience in patient care and data management.
-I am transitioning to cybersecurity to help protect sensitive data.
-My background in handling confidential data and ensuring regulatory compliance equips me to address the growing need for data protection.
+I am a health worker with over ten years of experience in patient care and data management, now transitioning to cybersecurity to help protect sensitive data.
+My experience in handling confidential information and ensuring regulatory compliance equips me to meet the growing demand for data protection.

 ## Objective

-My career as a nurse, where I protect patient data, has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst
+My career as a nurse, where I have protected patient data, has sparked a passion for cybersecurity.
+I am now eager to transition into this field, with a specific goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]